Cyprus 2026 registration open - limited to 200 places

 Accommodation / campsite

 A camping area is available on the race site.
-The cost is 20 euros per tent (it is advisable to reserve with your registration pack).
+The cost is CHF 20.00 per tent (we recommend that you reserve this with your registration pack).
 Campervans and motorhomes must park in the designated parking areas and follow the directions of the volunteers.
-For all other types of accommodation, please consult the Neuchâtel Tourist Office. www.j3l.ch
+For all other types of accommodation, please consult the Neuchâtel Tourist Office. www.j3l.ch/fr/Z10488/neuchatel-tourisme

 Navigation